michaelprosario/rssReader/userStories.md

 - draft the following rss reader app using blazor server

+## AppCore rules

-- encapsulate business logic and data management into service classes
+- encapsulate business logic and data management into service clainsses
 - service classes should depend on repository interfaces or providers

+## App Infrastructure

 - repositories or providers should be implemented in the AppInfrastructure project
 - Data repositories should depend on Entity Framework Core and Sqllite